 Disabled ports 2003 The default port that runs the Graphite service.
 Enable and configure this port in the configuration file.

 4242 The default port that runs the OpenTSDB service.

 SHOW STATS SHOW DIAGNOSTICS Internal monitoring Useful performance metrics commands InfluxDB /metrics HTTP endpoint InfluxDB can display statistical and diagnostic information about each node.
 This information can be very useful for troubleshooting and performance monitoring.

 SHOW STATS To see node statistics, execute the command SHOW STATS.

 The statistics returned by SHOW STATS are stored in memory only, and are reset to zero when the node is restarted.

-Logging locations HTTP access logging Structured logging Tracing Logging locations InfluxDB writes log output, by default, to stderr.
+Logging locations Redirecting HTTP request logging Structured logging Tracing Logging locations InfluxDB writes log output, by default, to stderr.
 Depending on your use case, this log information can be written to another location.

 Running InfluxDB directly When you run InfluxDB directly, using influxd, all logs are written to stderr.
 You can also redirect the log output, as you would any output to stderr, like in this example: